AdaCore/learn/content/courses/advanced-ada/parts/resource_management/containers.rst

 Note that the order of the elements must be exactly as shown above.

-Basically, there are three elements you can use in the :ada:`'Aggregate` aspect to specify a procedure that is called when adding an element to the container:
+Basically, there are three elements you can use in the :ada:`Aggregate` aspect to specify a procedure that is called when adding an element to the container:
 :ada:`Add_Named`, ada:`Add_Unnamed`, and :ada:`Assign_Indexed`.